 Can I login via SSO on my mobile?

-Yes, instruct them to select "Single sign-on" on the login screen.
+Yes, instruct them to select the green cloud & key icon on the login screen.
 You will need to provide the subdomain including the country code to your employees, i.e. company.au.deputy.com - you would provide "company.au".
 This is the same address you type into your browser.

 What happens if I'm having issues logging in via SSO or locked out?

 - For System Admins: you may select 'Forget Password' on the login page and an email will be sent prompting you to create / reset a password OR contact support

 - For other employees: please contact your System Admins

 What is the difference between SSO enabled and SSO required?